-How to Save on Flu Shot Costs
+How to Save on Flu Shots

 Flu season is quickly approaching - now is the perfect time to get vaccinated and protect yourself.
-The CDC recommends an annual flu vaccine for everyone six months of age and older.
+The CDC recommends an annual flu vaccine for everyone six months and older.
 This is the most effective way to prevent influenza.

-How Much Does the Flu Shot Cost?
+How Much Does a Flu Shot Cost?

 The price of a flu shot can range from $0 to $60 or more.
 If you have health insurance, it will likely cover most (if not all) of the cost.
 However, be aware of hidden fees.
 Even if your flu shot is covered by your insurance, you may have to pay for the office visit or administration of the shot.
 Check to make sure your insurance covers this too.

 If you’re not insured or underinsured, you may be tempted to skip the shot this year to save money.
 Luckily, there are still ways to get a cheap or free flu shot without insurance.

 Where Can I Get a Free Flu Shot?

 The federal government has made an effort to provide flu shots to those who otherwise couldn’t afford them.
 Additionally, many pharmacies and clinics are starting to offer flu shots at affordable out-of-pocket prices.
 Here are some places where you can get a free or cheap flu shot.